mattermost/mattermost-redux/PULL_REQUEST_TEMPLATE.md

 - [ ] Ran `make test` to ensure unit tests passed
 - [ ] Ran `make flow` to ensure type checking passed
 - [ ] Added or updated unit tests (required for all new features)
-- [ ] All new/modified APIs include changes to the drivers
+- [ ] All new/modified APIs include changes to the [JavaScript driver](https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.js)

 #### Test Information
 This PR was tested on: [Device name(s), OS version(s)]